Louis Companyo

-Louis Companyo (born in Céret in 1781 and died in Perpignan in 1871) was a French physician and naturalist.
+Louis Companyo (born in Céret in 1781 and died in Perpignan in 1871) was a French medical doctor and naturalist.

 Louis Companyo was a founder and director of the Musée d'Histoire Naturelle de Perpignan and wrote Histoire Naturelle du département des Pyrénées-Orientales.
 Perpignan, 1861–1864, the first book on the natural history of the Pyrenees when over eighty years old.
 The 3 volumes cover geography, geology, and paleontology (Volume 1), botany (Volume 2), zoology and entomology (Volume 3).